Faculty Research Awards

 Shared with graduate student J.A.
 Strub

-In this four-day seminar, participants from the University of Texas at Austin and Mexico-based scholars and practitioners will engage in multidisciplinary workshops that highlight the interrelationship between ecology and culture (language, music, foodways, handcraft, spirituality, etc.) in the Huasteca region.
-The principal investigators of this project are Dr. Robin Moore, professor of ethnomusicology, and graduate student J.A.
-Strub.
-Dr. Moore is a national expert on higher-education curriculum reform and an advocate for interdisciplinary approaches to music studies, and he also has an extensive track record of promoting intercultural and transnational research initiatives.
+In this four-day seminar, participants from UT Austin and Mexico-based scholars and practitioners will engage in multidisciplinary workshops that highlight the interrelationship between ecology and culture (language, music, foodways, handcraft, spirituality, etc.) in the Huasteca region.
+Dr. Moore is a national expert on higher-education curriculum reform and an advocate for interdisciplinary approaches to music studies with extensive experience promoting intercultural and transnational research initiatives.
 J.A.
-Strub is a graduate student in ethnomusicology and an advisee of Dr. Moore whose studies center around the music of the Huasteca region.
-He is also a current resident of Xalapa and is studying Nahuatl with the support of a FLAS grant.
+Strub is a graduate student in ethnomusicology and advisee of Dr. Moore's, whose studies center around the music of the Huasteca region.
+Strub is also a current resident of Xalapa and is studying Nahuatl with the support of a FLAS grant.

 Photo Credit.